 You likely will not notice your water heater is going bad until you only get cold water coming from your showerhead.
 If you’re aware of these hints, you won’t miss out on relaxing showers.

 If you see these six signs, it’s time to contact the pros at 843-410-6103.

 If your water looks dirty, there is a reasonable chance that your water heater is deteriorating.
 This could lead to impure water and leakage.

 - Unusual Sounds

 A small amount of noises are usual.
-If you detect audible knocking, cracking or banging sounds emanating from your water heater, it may be a a sign of a problem.
+If you detect audible knocking, cracking or banging sounds emanating from your water heater, it may be a sign of a problem.

 If residue has developed inside, your water heater may be less efficient.
 This might end in bigger utility expenses and potential harm to your water heater.

 Losing water is the primary cause of a deteriorating water heater.
 If you notice water near your water heater, you’re potentially experiencing a leak and might cause major water damage to your home.

 Getting no hot water whatsoever is clear proof of an issue.
 But erratic water temperature is many times missed as an issue.
 This may signify mineral deposits have built up and your water heater’s heating element needs to be repaired or replaced.

 If you’re getting none or minimal hot water, there could be a problem with the pilot light.
 If you’re not confident how to repair the pilot light, contact the professionals at 843-410-6103 in Charleston.
 While some landlords can relight the pilot light themselves, it can be unsafe if you’re not certain of the steps to take.